lenndewolten/Dequeueable/README.md

 - [Functions - Queue listeners](lib/WebJobs.Azure.QueueStorage.Function/README.md)
 Highly scalable queue listener that will be invoked automatically when new messages are detected on the Azure Queue.
 - [Jobs - Scalable jobs](lib/WebJobs.Azure.QueueStorage.Job/README.md)
 Framework that depends on external queue triggers, eg; KEDA.
 When the host is started, new messages on the Azure Queue are being retrieved and executed.
-After execution the host will automatically be shutdown.
+After execution the host will shutodwn automatically.